Political views and activism of Rage Against the Machine: "Sleep Now in the Fire" video shoot

 On January 26, 2000, the band filmed of the music video for "Sleep Now in the Fire" near the New York Stock Exchange.
 Directed by Michael Moore, the video was shot on the steps of Federal Hall National Memorial, across from the NYSE in downtown Manhattan.
 The band invited fans to join them in the shoot and approximately 300 showed up.
-After the breakdown of the shoot, the band members, Moore and a camera crew attempted to enter the NYSE, but were denied entrance by security personnel, who suggested they head to the visitor's center instead.
+After the breakdown of the shoot, the band members, Moore and a camera crew attempted to enter the NYSE, but were denied entrance by security personnel, who suggested they head to the visitor center instead.
 De la Rocha was shoved away from the entrance after briefly entering through a side door.
 After the incident, Morello claimed that the protest "stopped trading at the stock exchange for the last two hours of the day," and Moore wrote that they were able to "essentially shut down American capitalism" for several minutes.
 However, Mark Shone of Spin magazine wrote that the protest had no effect on stock trading inside the building, and the only legal ramification was that Moore was issued a ticket for filming without a permit.
 Regarding Moore's version of the events, Shone wrote that "many involved in the production tell a different story and question whether Moore manipulated the shoot to produce maximum conflict."